Musiker15/msk_setplayerped/README.md

 ## Description
 * Set you Ped to another Ped f.e. an animal
 * Model is saved in database
-* Model will be restored if the player relog
+* If you relog you can use the Ingame Command

 ## Commands
 Commands are only executeable in server console